indygreg/zippylog/README.md

 ## Defining Messages

-Next, you'll need to create your domain-specific Protocol Buffer message definitions for the events, messages, etc you wish to record.
+Next, you'll need to create your domain-specific Protocol Buffer message definitions for the messages you wish to record.

 Start by creating a directory to hold your definitions.